2024 Update

 Content

-All Howard County police officers are equipped with body worn cameras.
+All Howard County police officers are issued body worn cameras.
 Compliance with the BWC program policy is mandatory and any violations by officers shall result in disciplinary action.

 Title